 On auction day: Delaney recommends attending the auction so you can get a sense first-hand how things are going.
 “The auction process can often be something that a seller may shy away from; this is a common mistake because if a seller attends they can feel the speed or buyer activity and are then in a position to make a more educated decision based on those factors.”

-Should the property be passed in, you are legally obliged to enter into private negotiations with the highest bidder.
+Should the property be passed in, you can enter into private negotiations with the highest bidder.
 If you can’t come to an agreement, your real estate agent can open up negotiations with the other bidders.

 If you’re still unable to reach a number that you’re happy with, don’t stress.
 Passed in properties can still sell in the weeks following an auction, for a good price.
 Some buyers can’t meet the unconditional contract of an auction so a private sale may be more suited to their situation.